ikmartin/ikmartin.github.io/pages/blog/toric-page/0first-look/index.md

 ---

-This primer was written with the Junior Geometry graduate seminar at UT Austin in mind.
+This primer was written as an introduction to a talk given in the Junior Geometry graduate seminar at UT Austin.
+The talk covered most of the material found in [Week 1: Cones, fans and toric varieties](/pages/blog/toric-page/1cones-fans/), but it felt pertinent to include this primer here too.
 Some participants had not seen schemes before; so I started with a lightning fast introduction taking people from vanishing sets of polynomials to $\Spec$.
 The main point of this writeup is to demonstrate that you can do algebraic geometry using arbitrary rings, though we fail to explain the Zariski topology.

 ## An extraordinarily fast primer on algebraic geometry